 Contact hours (11 total): 3 lecture, 8 lab Expanded initial firefighter training.
 Basic and intermediate level training in all aspects of firefighting for those beginning a career path as a firefighter.
 (Financial aid not available for this course.)
-Prerequisite(s): CPE 0100 and NIMS 100, 700 ICS An appropriate COMPASS placement, ACT, or SAT score will satisfy the respective CPE requirement.
+Prerequisite(s): CPE 0100 and NIMS 100, 700 An appropriate college placement test, ACT, or SAT score will satisfy the respective CPE requirement.
+Lab Fee: \$125.00